Detection of Clostridium difficile in 40 minutes*

 45-minutes.* No Compromises.

-Vancomycin Resistant Enterococcus (VRE) is a critical pathogen among high risk patients.
-Previous testing methodologies are time consuming and often require unnecessary isolation.
-Xpert vanA empowers clinicians to make critical decisions at time of patient admission, thereby improving the quality of patient care and reducing cost.
+Xpert vanA empowers clinicians to make critical decisions at the time it is needed most, thereby improving the quality of patient care while reducing cost.

-According to the Centers for Disease Control and Prevention (CDC), Enterococci cause about 1 of every 8 hospital infections with 30% of those infections, caused by Vancomycin-Resistant Enterococci (VRE)1.
-However, VRE can be even more prevalent in high risk groups, such as immunocompromized and ICU patients.
+According to the Centers for Disease Control and Prevention (CDC), about 30% of all healthcare-associated enterococcal infections are caused by Vancomycin-Resistant Enterococci (VRE).1 However, VRE can be even more prevalent in high risk groups, such as immunocompromised and ICU patients.

 The human and financial impact of VRE is high2: